Give us a call. We are an expert team and we are happy to clear all your doubts.

-Mani Rimdu Festival is one of the biggest cultural Jewel of Sherpa around Khumbu region.
-The 3 days long open festival is celebrated at famed Tengboche monastery on 9th Tibetan month usually falling in the month of October of November full moon.
+Mani Rimdu Festival is one of the biggest cultural Jewel of Sherpa around the Khumbu region.
+The 3 days long open festival “Mani Rimdu Festival” is celebrated at famed Tengboche monastery on 9th Tibetan month usually falling in the month of October to November full moon.
 Before the performance of the Mask dance the local Sherpa people of this region go through the preparation of Sand Mandala, (Wong) The Empowerment, (Jinsak) The Fire Puja, Chhingpa, Chham (The Dances) and Ser-Kyem.

 The Mask dance represents Monks performing dances namely Ser-Kyem, Ghing-Pa, Guru Rinpoche, Nga-Chhyama, Mi-Tsering, Rol-Cham, Thur-Dhag, Kang-Wa, Mi-Nak, Khandro as the victory of Guru Rinpoche, the incarnation of Buddha over the Bon region.
 Monks work with the reference of the Tibetan Lunar calendar and the date for the festival is decided by the head Lama at Tengboche Monastery.
 It is celebrated in 9th Tibetan month usually falling in the month of October of November full moon.